On a robust risk measurement approach for capital determination errors minimization: Introduction

+Despite the investigations carried out in this regard, there is still no consensus about a definitive set of properties or the best risk measure for practical matters.
+In this context, there is scope for proposing new risk measurement approaches, such as \cite{Righi2016}, \cite{furman2017gini}, \cite{Righi2018a}, \cite{Bellini2019} and \cite{Pichler2019}.
+A possible interesting risk measurement process could seek to minimize capital determination errors to reduce the costs linked to it.
+From the regulatory point of view, risk underestimation, and consequently capital determination underestimation, is the main concern.
+In this case, capital charges are desirable to avoid costs from unexpected and uncovered losses.
+However, from the perspective of institutions, it is also desirable to reduce the regret costs arising from risk overestimation because the latter reduces profitability.

-Based on this perspective, we propose a risk measurement procedure that represents the capital determination for a financial position $X$ that minimizes the expected value of the sum between costs from risk overestimation (opportunity gains) and underestimation (uncovered losses).
-We measure these two costs in our framework by non-negative random variables $G$, for gains, and $L$, for losses, which refer to financial rates traded in the market.
-Moreover, we extend our approach to minimization of the sum between costs of risk overestimation and underestimation over a supremum of expectations determined by probability measures.
-We would have similarities to a worst-case case approach, where the optimization is robust in the sense it considers more scenarios than the basic situation.
-Thus, the robust version is not sensitive to the choice of some specific probability measure, which represents a particular belief about the world.
-This is necessary to deal with the regulatory arbitrage, as in \cite{Wang2016}, where they manipulate capital requirement determinations based on determined risk measures by using distinct models which link to some probability measure used for estimation.
-This approach also becomes important in the context of model risk once that choice of probabilities may affect the risk value for a large amount. \cite{breuer2016measuring} discuss the sensitivity of risk measures to changes in the risk factor distribution.
+Based on this perspective, we propose a risk measurement procedure that represents the capital determination for a financial position $X$ that minimizes the expected value of the sum between costs from risk overestimation (regret for lesser profits) and underestimation (uncovered losses).
+We measure these two costs in our framework by positive random variables $G$, for gains, and $L$, for losses.
+These costs may refer, for instance, to financial rates traded in the market or even as a function of variables of interest.
+Typically, such costs can be interpreted as the cost of opportunity measured by the rate of a similar investment or even risk free rate of the exceeding capital, in the case of $G$, and the cost of raising money, by borrowing from bank or other debt sources, in the case of underestimation to cover an unexpected loss, in the case of $L$.
+More specifically, our goal is to minimize for $x\in\mathbb{R}$ the expectation of $(X-x)^{+}G+(X-x)^{-}L$.
+The term $(X(\omega)-x)^{+}G(\omega)$ represents a situation where the realized outcome of $X$ is better than the capital requirement and the surplus could be invested at cost $G$.
+Similarly, $(X(\omega)-x)^{-}L(\omega)$ relates to a situation where the capital reserve is not enough to cover the loss, where the difference must be raised at cost $L$.